rjfranco/att/README.md

 # All-the-time

-This project takes the standard ui from the timesheet entry application for cvent employees and transforms it into something useable.
+This project takes the standard ui from the timesheet entry application for cvent employees and transforms it into something more appealing to use.
+Very much still a work in progress.

+## Todo's

+* Ability to navigate sheets
+* Default to previous week's sheet unless you've navigated that week
+* Add submit button (initially non-functional so we can add a bit of local-storage logic...)
+* Save entry sets on submit
+* Add ability to restore prior week entries
+* Finally - Fill out form based on active entry set on submit

 ## Prerequisites